 The actual entry point: The FiiO KA11 (around $30) is the product that makes the old “you need to spend real money to hear better sound” argument look silly.
 It is tiny, USB-C friendly, and powerful enough for a surprising number of easy-to-drive wired headphones.
 It is not glamorous.
 It is a small, useful thing that solves the problem.
 If you just want to make Spotify Lossless work properly from a phone or laptop, start here.

 The nicer portable option: The iFi GO bar is excellent for portable listening when you’re using better wired headphones.
 It sits higher up the price range than some people expect, but it belongs on the list.
 The step up from the FiiO is audible.
+If you’re willing to go further still, the Chord Mojo 2 is the portable DAC/amp I keep coming back to.

-Desktop: The Schiit stack is still easy to recommend – a Modi 5 ($149) into a Magni headphone amp ($119 and up).
+Desktop: The Schiit stack is still easy to recommend, a Modi 5 ($149) into a Magni headphone amp ($119 and up).
 Simple boxes, good measurements, no nonsense once everything is plugged in.
 (Their customer support is also exceptional, which matters when you’re buying electronics online from a company with a deliberately funny name.)

 Headphones worth buying